carpentries-incubator/docker-introduction/_episodes/01-introduction.md

 What if, instead, you could have another filesystem that you could store and access from your main computer, but was inside your existing computer?

-Container systems like Docker are special programs on your computer that do just that!
+Container systems like Docker are special programs on your computer that enable you to do just that!
 The term "container" can be usefully considered with reference to shipping containers.
 Before shipping containers were developed, packing and unpacking cargo ships was time consuming and error prone, with high potential for